Monument Mountain Hike in Great Barrington, MA: Trails, Parking, Views & Local Tips

 Monument Mountain is one of New England’s most scenic hikes, located in the Berkshires of Massachusetts.

-Monument Mountain’s Mohican Monument Trail and Peeskawso Peak names reflect the area’s Indigenous history and meaningful cultural heritage.
+Monument Mountain’s trail names, including Mohican Monument Trail and Peeskawso Peak, reflect the area’s Indigenous history and cultural heritage.

 Along the way, you’ll encounter Devil’s Pulpit, a narrow rock outcrop with dramatic drop-offs.
-Worth the view but take caution, especially when trails are wet or snowy.
-The hike itself is just under 3 miles for the main loop, though you can extend with side trails.
+The views are incredible, but this section requires caution, especially when trails are wet, icy, or snowy.

 This guide covers: